Why Hot Springs?

 #1 The eponymous geo-thermal hot springs.

-#2 Hiking and biking trails in the scenic Ouachita Mountains.
+#2 Fantastic mountain biking and hiking destination nestled in the panoramic Ouachita Mountains.

 #3 Perfect spring break destination for Mid-westerners thanks to mild temperatures during end of March.